Goodester/TietotekniikanLopputy-/README.md

 A comment website, and a JavaFX web browser for viewing the website.
+NB: the website isn't hosted anymore.